sammsouzaa/Web-User-Management-System/README.md

 - **remover:** Removes the selected user from the list.

 ## How to View
-To view the website, simply [click here](https://sammsouzaa.github.io/Web-User-Management-System/) (add a link to your deployed website if applicable).
+To view the website, simply [click here](https://sammsouzaa.github.io/Web-User-Management-System).
 Alternatively, you can clone the repository and open the `index.html` file in your preferred web browser.

 ## Screenshots
 Include screenshots of the web interface, showcasing the different features of the user management system.